 - Click the three vertical dots next to the Reply arrow in the top-right corner of the message pane

 - Select Report phishing

-Explore the phishing email series sent to district staff starting January 2017.
+Explore the phishing email series sent to new district staff.

 - Introduction.
 This is the first in a series of emails on how to detect and avoid phishing to protect our students and ourselves.